 It’s summertime, which means the mosquitoes are wreaking havoc on backyard barbecues and other outdoor fun.
 Perhaps you or a family member is a mosquito magnet and constantly battling the bugs, swatting and slapping away all summer.
 To be honest, summer can be downright miserable if you have allergic reactions to mosquito bites and endure swelling and irritation.

-After talking with Damien and doing some research, below are some simple and frugal steps you can take to keep the mosquitoes at bay.
+Below are some simple and frugal steps you can take to keep the mosquitoes at bay.

 1. Get Rid of Standing Water